tomortonbew-personal/interview-coach-skill/references/coaching-state.md

 - 2026-03-03: iwoca standout data: 49 applicants (lowest in pipeline), +53% 2-year headcount growth (highest), 4.7/5 Glassdoor (highest), £100k–£130k salary (highest), LOW redundancy risk.
 If structural unknowns resolve favourably, moves to 2nd or 3rd in ranking.
 - 2026-03-03: Company analysis document updated to include full iwoca section in same format as existing five.
 Summary table updated to six roles.
 Rankings revised accordingly.
 - 2026-03-03: Pipeline is now six roles at various stages.
 Focus should be on progressing what’s in play — no need to expand the search further at this stage.
 - 2026-03-06: Rightmove TPM screening call completed 2026-03-05.
 Every signal positive — salary revealed at £90K unprompted, interview stages shared, office days confirmed (Wed/Thu), recruiter asked preferred interview days.
-"You've already touched on this" before most questions = Tom's answers were leading the conversation, not following it.
+“You’ve already touched on this” before most questions = Tom’s answers were leading the conversation, not following it.
 Fit confidence upgraded to High.
 - 2026-03-06: Rightmove TPM is now joint-top priority with Moneybox.
 Greenfield team (also hiring engineering leader and engineers), reports into Head of Technology Operations, 3-stage process (2x competency, 1x case study).
 Next prep focus: competency-based STAR answers for Engineering and Product stakeholder interviews.
-- 2026-03-06: Rightmove TPM case study stage likely to involve a hypothetical AI adoption scenario — e.g. "here's an engineering org with mixed AI adoption, how do you tackle it?"
-Tom's pilot experience and research (sustainability framework, DORA metrics, productivity paradox) are strong foundations for this.
+- 2026-03-06: Rightmove TPM case study stage likely to involve a hypothetical AI adoption scenario — e.g. “here’s an engineering org with mixed AI adoption, how do you tackle it?”
+Tom’s pilot experience and research (sustainability framework, DORA metrics, productivity paradox) are strong foundations for this.
-- 2026-03-06: Salary anchor revised upward — £90K is recruiter-stated expectation, not Tom's ask.
+- 2026-03-06: Salary anchor revised upward — £90K is recruiter-stated expectation, not Tom’s ask.
 This is a meaningful uplift from original £85K anchor.
 Do not undersell at any subsequent stage.
 - 2026-03-06: Thank-you note sent to recruiter Tom at 8am 2026-03-06 — timed deliberately before his hiring team catch-up.
 Warm, brief, professional.
+- 2026-03-06: Rightmove Consumer Apps automated rejection received 18:28.
+From no-reply address, generic template — confirmed automated sift.
+Line management requirement was a hard filter conflict regardless.
+Separate hiring process from TPM AI Enablement — zero impact on that pipeline.
+- 2026-03-09: PlayStation advocate coffee completed.
+Matty met Tom at Archetype Coffee (Röster recommendation — app used live and validated the pick).
+Conversation was relaxed and genuine.
+Key intel: DevNet rebuilt per console generation; consolidation into one platform is current investment priority.
+Tom’s rearchitecture story maps directly.
+- 2026-03-09: Matty revealed Tom was the only candidate from their ~2.5 year old process to send a thank-you and ask for feedback.
+Small, considered gestures compound significantly over time.
+Relationship retained as genuine long-term network asset.
+- 2026-03-11: PlayStation rejection received.
+Not a surprise.
+Focus and energy correctly on Rightmove TPM and Moneybox — Tom’s two highest-confidence and most motivating opportunities.
+- 2026-03-11: Rightmove TPM chaser sent lunchtime.
+Warm, brief — referenced Thursday’s conversation and Friday hiring team catch-up.
+Still awaiting confirmation.
+No news over weekend is normal; recruiter process timing.
+- 2026-03-11: Tom feeling positive and energised despite two rejections.
+Active pipeline now consolidated to two roles (Rightmove TPM, Moneybox) which are also his top two by motivation and fit confidence.
+Good psychological position to be in. iwoca and Flo remain live but lower priority pending developments.